 Picking Out the Right Hot Tub to Buy

-The research has begun.
-You know about the benefits of hot tubbing.
-And, you know you are ready to purchase a new spa.
+First, you start with the research.
+You learn about the benefits of hot tubbing.
+And at some point, you know you are ready to purchase a new spa.

 Hot tubs can range in price from $350 for an inflatable model that you’d find at Target or Walmart to a jumbo 15-person, 72-jet swim spa that costs more than $25,000.
 Most personal spas are somewhere in between.